lightriversoftware/autocon-ws-b1/network_simulator/README.md

 uv sync
 ```

 Activate the created virtual environment.
+Please note that this should be different than the virtual environment used for the `workshop` files.

 ```bash
 source .venv/bin/activate